 How to Place a Bet

 If you want to gamble for the first time, whether that’s on a horse race or any other sports event, we have you covered.
-We look at different options so that placing your first bet is simple and easy – whether that is in-person at a betting shop, on a racecourse or online.
+We explore various options to make placing your first bet simple and easy, whether that’s in-person at a betting shop, on a racecourse, or online.

 This is your ultimate guide on how to place a bet: